Organizational Development: Everything You Need to Know

 Step (7): Secure successes, accelerate & build on the change

 Continue to follow your plan—don’t get distracted by success and assume you’re done.
 But be flexible enough that you can re-evaluate your plan in the face of success.
 We are often prepared to make changes in the face of failure, but we also need to recognize success as an opportunity for change and continued growth.
-If you quickly reach your goals, maybe your goals were too modest.
+If you quickly reach your goals, maybe your goals are too modest.

 Step (8): Make change stick & anchor change in the Organizational Culture